UTN-FRD/construccion-compilador/README.md

 - PRs MUST have passing builds to be merged
 - be sure to auto format your code with `cargo fmt`
 - add tests for new features
+- be sure to use `cargo clippy` to detect common problems in your code (we cannot include this in the CI process because of an outstanding issue between clippy and lalrpop https://github.com/lalrpop/lalrpop/pull/384)

 # Mission, Vision, Values